hwestrel/Automic_Release_Automation_upgrade_script/README.md

 - Rename existing AE and ARA MSSQL databases
 - Creates temp AE and ARA databases
 - Install new AE, ARA, Analytics and Agent binaries, One installer Unattended mode (1)
+- Copies old config file and compares with the new.
+(No auto merge!)
 - Drops temp databases
 - Restore AE and ARA database names
 - Run DBLOAD, upgrade AE database